Manage Servers, Projects, Tracks and Engines in Director Print

 Bulk load error files

-If the bulk load of source data into the Staging database produces any error files, these wil be placed in this folder
+If the bulk load of source data into the Staging database produces any error files, these will be placed in this folder

 Source duplicates

-The Director contains a facility to detect duplicate lines in Source files.
+The Core contains a facility to detect duplicate lines in Source files.
 The result of this detection is placed in this folder

 Archiving